pqant/BinPacking/README.md

 # BinPacking
-Solving simple bin packing problem using OptaPlanner and Drools.
+Solving simple bin packing problem

 Unzip the `BinPacking.zip` file for the one page site detailed explanation.